Cost of Living in Nashville, TN

 Goods & Services | 1% higher | 5% lower |

 The cost of living in Nashville, TN is 10% higher than the state average and 2% lower than the national average.
 Nashville, TN housing is 6% more expensive than the U.S average, while utilities are about 7% less pricey.
-When it comes to basic necessities such as food and clothing, groceries are around 5% less in Nashville, TN than in the rest of the country, while clothing costs around 5% less .
+When it comes to basic necessities such as food and clothing, groceries are around 1% cheaper in Nashville, TN than in the rest of the country, while clothing costs around 5% less .

 Healthcare services such as doctor check-ups and dentistry cost 10% less here compared to the U.S. average.
 At the same time, non-necessary expenses such as entertainment and grooming services are 5% cheaper in Nashville, TN.